OpenTreeOfLife/ot-ansible/devnotes.md

 ## Playbook inventory

+List of playbooks and their function, prior to Spring 2020 re-factoring.
 All playbook files have naming convention `playbk-*.yml`

 build-otc-ws
 - builds the otcetera webservices